smendes/docs/content/docs/glossary/dmarc.md

   show: false
 seo:
   title: DMARC
+  description: Domain-based Message Authentication, Reporting and Conformance (DMARC) is a standard for determining the authenticity of the person or service sending email on behalf of a domain.
   override: true
 ---

-Domain-based Message Authentication, Reporting and Conformance (DMARC) is a standard for determining the authenticity of the person or service sending email on behalf of a domain.
 DMARC attempts to minimize email [spoofing]({{root_url}}/glossary/spoofing/) by building on top of existing authentication standards.

 ## Domain-based Message Authentication